Disc Tearing and Bardeen-Petterson Alignment in GRMHD Simulations of Highly Tilted Thin Accretion Discs: Results

 As the phase difference in precession angle $\mathcal{P}$ between the inner and outer sub-disc(s) builds up (Fig.~\ref{fig:timeplotplot}c), this contributes to effective cancellation of angular momentum between the two (\citealt{Nixon2012counter,Nixon2012B}).
 This might explain a factor of $1.5{-}3$ enhancements in BH mass accretion rate (Fig.~\ref{fig:timeplotplot}a) at $t \sim 5 \times 10^4 r_g/c$ and $t \sim 15 \times 10^4 r_g/c$ in model T65, corresponding to the moments in time when $\mathcal P_{\rm inner}-\mathcal P_{\rm outer} = 180 + 360n$, $n = 0,1$ degrees, i.e., when the sub-discs are counter-rotating.
-Interestingly, the evolution of a sub-disc of radius $10 r_g$ formed at $t \sim 4.5 \times 10^4 r_g/c$ differs from that of radius $20-30 r_g$ present throughout the simulation.
-While the smaller sub-disc slowly accretes into the BH, the large sub-disc temporary merges with the outer sub-disc around $t \sim 8 \times 10^4 r_g/c$ for a duration of $t \sim 3.0 \times 10^4 r_g/c$ (both in precession angle $\mathcal{P}$ and tilt angle $\mathcal{T}$, see Fig.~\ref{fig:timeplotplot}c,d) before tearing again, but this time at a slightly larger radius of $r \sim 30 r_g$.
+Interestingly, the evolution of a sub-disc of radius $10 r_g$ formed at $t \sim 4.5 \times 10^4 r_g/c$ (see the left panel of Fig.~\ref{fig:tearing}) differs from the medium-sized sub-disc of radius $20-30 r_g$ present throughout the simulation.
+While the smaller sub-disc slowly accretes into the BH, the medium-sized sub-disc temporarily merges with the outer sub-disc around $t \sim 8 \times 10^4 r_g/c$ for a duration of $t \sim 3.0 \times 10^4 r_g/c$ (both in precession angle $\mathcal{P}$ and tilt angle $\mathcal{T}$, see Fig.~\ref{fig:timeplotplot}c,d) before tearing again, but this time at a slightly larger radius of $r \sim 30 r_g$.
 This merging may be driven by density fluctuations in the inner disc.
-Namely, during each precession cycle a significant portion of the inner disc mass falls into the BH (viscous timescale of inner disc equals $\sim 1-3 \times 10^4 r_g/c$), which reduces the differential \citet{LT1918} torque between inner and outer disc, allowing them to merge and subsequently tear at a different radius.
+Namely, during each precession cycle a significant portion of the inner disc mass falls into the BH (viscous timescale of inner disc equals $\sim 1-3 \times 10^4 r_g/c$), which reduces the differential \citet{LT1918} precession rate between inner and outer disc, allowing them to merge and subsequently tear at a different radius.